radanalyticsio/oshinko-specs/custom-spark-images.md

 this image is fixed for all subsequent deployments of Spark in that project.

 These configurations restrain a user from being able to modify the Spark image on a per-application basis.
-Further, they require reinstallation of the Oshinko pieces or configurations for the new changes to take effect.
+Further, they require redeployment of the Oshinko pieces or configurations for the new changes to take effect.

 Redefining the Spark image that Oshinko will use for deployment is